9seconds/mtg/README.md

 the IP address which acts as a proxy, they block it and no clients can use this proxy.
 This is an attempt to prevent such a situation.

+General rule of thumb: with all new installation of proxies I would advise to go with secure mode by default.
+But please do remember that it means that clients, which do not pass dd-prefix to their secrets, will not be able to connect. *Secure mode works only with dd-prefixes!*

 Oneliners to generate such secrets:

 ```console